-Rutgers Against Hunger (RAH) is a universitywide initiative working to address the issues of hunger across the state of New Jersey.
-By bringing together the resources of Rutgers, The State University of New Jersey, RAH works to increase awareness of hunger, encourage activism and service to tackle hunger, stimulate research to assist those in need, and provide immediate relief through food drives and other events to raise money and collect food.
+Rutgers Against Hunger (RAH) is a university-wide initiative working to address the issues of hunger across the state of New Jersey.
+By bringing together the resources of Rutgers, The State University of New Jersey, RAH works to increase awareness of hunger, encourage advocacy and service to tackle hunger, stimulate research to assist those in need, and provide immediate relief through food drives and other events to raise money and collect food.

-“Rutgers has been New Jersey’s land-grant university for more than a century.
-As such, Rutgers and the New Jersey Agricultural Experiment Station have pursued research and developed educational programs to benefit the state’s farmers, consumers, and businesses,” said former Rutgers president Richard L. McCormick.
-“But as the economic crisis puts more children and adults at risk because they do not have enough to eat, we have a responsibility to do more to help them with our considerable resources in these areas.”
+RAH was founded during the Great Recession of 2007 – 2009 in response to the increasing levels of food insecurity within communities throughout the state.
+Speaking to the need for RAH, former Rutgers president Richard L. McCormick noted at the time, “Rutgers has been New Jersey’s land-grant university for more than a century.
+As such, Rutgers and the New Jersey Agricultural Experiment Station have pursued research and developed educational programs to benefit the state’s residents, farmers, and businesses.
+But as the economic crisis puts more children and adults at risk because they do not have enough to eat, we have a responsibility to do more to help them with our considerable resources in these areas.”

 Today, as we face the health, social and economic consequences of the COVID-19 pandemic, communities throughout New Jersey are faced with unprecedented risk for food insecurity.
 More than a decade since its inception, RAH is perhaps needed now more than ever.

 RAH continues to partner with direct service providers throughout the state, including emergency food distributors (food banks and pantries) and social service organizations who can offer direct relief to the communities we serve.
 Additionally, as food insecurity among college students is increasingly recognized, RAH’s efforts have expanded to include collaboration with